2023 Brussels shooting: Perpetrator's background

 Abdesalem Lassoued (1 September 1978 – 17 October 2023) was sentenced in Tunisia in 2005 to more than 26 years in prison for crimes including attempted murder.
 He escaped from prison in 2011 and entered Europe via Lampedusa, an Italian island in the Mediterranean Sea, making the journey on a small boat with other migrants.
 In the decade following his arrival in Europe, he is known to have sought asylum in Belgium, Italy, Norway and Sweden, all of which rejected his claims.
 Living under a false identity in Sweden, he was arrested for drug-related offences in 2012 and was deported back to Italy after serving a two-year prison sentence.
 From Italy, where he had been identified as radicalised, he travelled to Belgium and applied for asylum in 2019.
 His claim was rejected in 2020 and he remained in Belgium illegally, in spite of a request from Tunisia for his extradition.
 He had been flagged by Belgian authorities for potential extremism and an unidentified foreign intelligence service had also issued a warning about him in 2016.
 After having threatened another Tunisian man at an asylum centre, Lassoued had been due to be questioned by the Belgian authorities on 17 October.

 After the death of Lassoued, the federal prosecutor told reporters that he was thought to have been acting as a lone wolf rather than as a member of a terrorist group.
 On the evening of 17 October, the Islamic State claimed responsibility for the attack through their Amaq News Agency.
+According to the Combating Terrorism Center, this was the first time the Islamic State claimed responsibility for an attack in Europe since the one in Vienna in 2020.